lazaro-contato/pixeltorem/README.md

 ## 	📁 Clone the project

-If you want to view the files for this project, you can make a clone through the link below:
+If you want to view the files for this project, you can make a clone:

 ```sh
 git clone https://github.com/lazaro-contato/pixeltorem.git
 ```

-## 💻 Exemple of uses
+## 💻 Example of uses

+The Pixel to REM converter can be used for quick conversions of the two units of measurement. <br>
+The conversion methodology is based on a standard size of 16 pixels, which can be changed if necessary.<br>

 ## 📃 Portifolio